How painful is labor, really?

 - Hypnosis: Hypnosis has basically been around forever, and doctors have studied its effects for decades.
 The idea is to shift your consciousness into a relaxed state where you are receptive to “suggestions.”
 For childbirth, these might be words or images that create safe, positive feelings about labor.
 In some cases they might even be able to change how you perceive sensations like pain.
 Sorry, there’s no guarantee this will happen, and the evidence is limited, but it can still be a helpful technique.

 Need more info?
-Mae’s experts are on call to help you understand these pain management options, and put in place the best plan for you.
-Visit www.meetmae.com to find your expert today.
+Mae’s experts are here to help you understand your pain management options, and put in place the best plan for you.
+Visit MeetMae.com to build your support team today.